wp-plugins/topicb-chat/readme.txt

 == Screenshots ==
 1. '/assets/screenshot-1.jpg'
+This is an example of chat under one of your posts.

+2.
-Your posts will automatically be listed in the TopicB network driving traffic to your site:
+Your posts will automatically be listed in the TopicB network driving traffic to your site.
-2. '/assets/screenshot-2.jpg'

 3. '/assets/screenshot-3.jpg'
+Your posts will automatically be listed in the TopicB network driving traffic to your site.

 4. '/assets/screenshot-4.jpg'
+Readers can interact around your content.

 == Changelog ==